itsmnjn/keepsafe/README.md

 ./keepsafe -d <file to decrypt>
 ```

-Encrypted files will be placed in the current working directory with the extension `.enc` appended to the original filename.
+Encrypted files will be placed in the current working directory with the extension `.enc` appended.

 Decrypted files will have `.dec` appended, instead.